mrcuizhe/interacCircos/README.md

 ## Citation

-Please cite [interacCircos](https://doi.org/10.1093/bioinformatics/btab232) for publication
+Please cite [interacCircos: an R package based on JavaScript libraries for the generation of interactive circos plots](https://doi.org/10.1093/bioinformatics/btab232) for publication

 ## Contact